Nymphia Wind: Career

 Since 2018, Nymphia Wind began performing in Taipei.
-Her first name "Nymphia" comes from the Japanese name of Pokémon character Sylveon (Ninfia), and her last name "Wind" means she likes to be free and invisible, also, "Wind" is a homophone of "craziness" in Mandarin.
+Her first name "Nymphia" comes from the Japanese name of Pokémon character Sylveon (Nymphia), and her last name "Wind" means she likes to be free and invisible, also, "Wind" is a homophone of "craziness" in Mandarin.
 She is the mother of "House of Wind" (瘋家, use "craziness" in Mandarin).
 Nymphia Wind's signature color is yellow, as fashion choice and her Asian identity, and her performances often incorporate banana and Taiwanese cultural elements.
 She calls herself "Banana Buddha" and her fanbase as "Banana Believers".
 Outside of drag, she is a seamstress.

 In 2019, Nymphia Wind won "NYX Face Award 2019 Taiwan".
 In early 2021, she won "Make a Diva Season 2" in Taiwan.
 In late 2021, the documentary Leo & Nymphia was completed, which was nominated for the 57th Golden Bell Awards's Best Cinematography and screened at the 2022 Silver Wave Film Festival, the 2023 Thomas Edison Film Festival and the 2023 Queer East Film Festival.
 Nymphia Wind produced her first show, Bye Bye Nymphia~ Farewell Drag Show, which used a Taiwanese electric flower car as a stage, in June 2022 in Taipei.
 She is dedicated to combining her Taiwanese cultural significance and aesthetics in her drag performances.

 In August 2022, Nymphia Wind moved to Brooklyn to challenge her drag.
 In early 2023, she won the competition "Mother Season 2" in New York.
 In 2024, she won the sixteenth season of RuPaul's Drag Race, becoming the first person of East Asian descent to win an installment of the American series, and the second queen of Asian descent to win after Raja Gemini.
 Her victory also won praise from Taiwan's President Tsai Ing-wen and was invited to perform at Taiwan's presidential office.
 In May 2024, Nymphia Wind was listed in the arts category on Forbes 30 Under 30 Asia 2024.
 In August, Nymphia and the House of Wind represented Taiwan performing Formosan Follies at the 2024 Cultural Olympiad in Paris.
 In October 2024, she was listed on the 2024 Out100 as 100 influential LGBTQ people this year.
 In December 2024, she was awarded as Harvard Undergraduate Foreign Policy Initiative's inaugural recipient of its Changemaker of the Year award.